FAQS About Addiction Treatment and Recovery

 Call our Admissions Team any day or time at (800) 544-5101 to start the admissions process with a local Specialist.
 The Admissions team will provide a confidential assessment to determine the appropriate level of care and work with you on a treatment referral.
 Your specialist will also coordinate with you to schedule your admission at a Valley Hope Treatment Center.

 What health insurance do you accept?

 Valley Hope is an in-network provider for most insurance and managed care companies.
 We also accept TriCare and referrals from the Veteran’s Administration.

 I don’t have insurance.
 Can I still get treatment?

 Yes.
-Valley Hope’s Patient Access Team can work with you on a payment strategy or, if necessary, make an informed referral to one of our trusted treatment partners that better fit with your financial situation.
+Valley Hope’s Admissions Team can work with you on a payment strategy or, if necessary, make an informed referral to one of our trusted treatment partners that better fit with your financial situation.
 The goal is to ensure your treatment does not cause added financial stress.

 How long do I have to be in treatment?

 Every patient is different and treatment is tailored to each person’s needs.
 A thorough clinical assessment and medical evaluation will determine the amount of time recommended for treatment.
 It helps to think of treatment as a continuum of care.
 Detoxification is the first stage and generally lasts a few days.
 The next stage is residential and/or outpatient treatment.
 Continuing care is the third stage and lasts as long as necessary per your recovery plan.

 What is treatment like at Valley Hope?